isimmons/mosh-js-unit-testing-starter/Notes.md

 - deterministic (produce same results every time)
 - purity (no random data, current date/time, global state)
 - tests should be isolated from each other and from knowlege of implimentation in the production code

+# Matchers

+There are many matchers that can be easily found in the [docs](https://vitest.dev/api/expect.html) and I should not try to memorize right now but one important thing to remember is the difference betwen toBe and toEqual when it comes to javascript objects.
+In javascript { name: "Ian" } is not the same as { name: "Ian" } because they are two different objects in memory.
+In these cases we want to test the value of both objects, not the equality of the objects themselves so in vitest we can use toEqual instead of toBe.